algosup/2024-2025-project-3-quickest-path-team-1/management/ProjectCharter.md

 ## C. Project Deliverable

-For this project we manage our own deadlines, so the milestones for the project are the following :
+For this project we manage our own deadlines, so the milestones for the project are the following:

 - 01/20/2025: Fonctional Specifications,
 - 01/27/2025: Technical Specifications,